amberframework/asset_pipeline/README.md

 ## Usage

+View the full documentation for the [current version here](https://amberframework.github.io/asset_pipeline/AssetPipeline/FrontLoader.html)

 For the fullest examples, please view the docs for `AssetPipeline::FrontLoader`.

-The `FrontLoader` class is the primary class to use for handling all of your assets with the AssetPipeline.
+The `FrontLoader` class is the primary class to use for handling all of your assets with the AssetPipeline, including the `ImportMaps`.

 ## Development